yberrada/mongo-movies/README.md

 ### Step 1: Access MongoDB Atlas cluster
 *Skip this step if you already have a MongoDB Atlas Cluster - Make sure the Atlas Cluster is at least an **M10** instance.*
+- Get a user credentials by reserving one of the available usernames found in this sheet: http://tiny.cc/mdb-wrkshp
 - Login to the attendee portal: https://www.atlas-labs.cloud/
 - Gain access to your dedicated cluster by clicking on <b>Atlas Cluster</b> in the top left corner.
 - The e-mail will be prepopulated.To login use the following password: "***AtlasW0rskop!*** "